TuanAnh0108/Arduino-Projects/README.md

 These are measurable outcomes:

    1. The keyboard for communication can work with 2 buttons
-   2. The transmitter can transmit the information correctly
+   2. The transmitter can transmit the information correctly from english to binary, from binary to morse and vice versa.
    3. User can choose and delete the letters
-   4. The program can transmit from english to binary, from binary to morse and vice versa.
-   5.
+   4. The bulb light is used effeciently in the communication

 Design
 --------